-Syntax passwd [-i infosystem] [-l location] [name] Options -i infosystem This option specifies where the password update should be applied.
+Syntax passwd [-i infosystem] [-l location] [-u authname] [name] Key -i infosystem This option specifies where the password update should be applied.
 Under Mac OS X 10.5 and later, supported directory systems are: PAM (default) Pluggable Authentication Modules. opendirectory A system conforming to Open Directory APIs and supporting updates (including LDAP, etc).
-If no -l option is specified, the local netinfo database is assumed. file The local flat-files (included for legacy configurations). nis A remote NIS server containing the user's password. -l location This option causes the password to be updated in the given location of the choosen infosystem.
-When changing only the local password, pwd_mkdb(8) is used to update the password databases. for netinfo, location may be a domain name or server/tag for file, location may be a file name (/etc/master.passwd is the default) for nis, location may be a NIS domainname for opendirectory, location may be a directory node name for PAM, location is not used -u authname This option specifies the user name to use when authenticating to the directory node. user This optional argument specifies the user account whose password will be changed.
+If no -l option is specified, the search node is used. file The local flat-files (included for legacy configurations). nis A remote NIS server containing the user's password. -l location This option causes the password to be updated in the given location of the chosen directory system. for file, location may be a file name (/etc/master.passwd is the default) for nis, location may be a NIS domainname for opendirectory, location may be a directory node name for PAM, location is not used -u authname This option specifies the user name to use when authenticating to the directory node. user This optional argument specifies the user account whose password will be changed.
 This account's current password may be required, even when run as the super-user, depending on the directory system.

 The new password should be at least six characters long and not purely alphabetic.
 Its total length should be less than _PASSWORD_LEN (currently 128 characters) although some infosystems allow longer passwords.

 Numbers, upper case letters and meta characters are encouraged.
 Once the password has been verified, passwd communicates the new password information to the authenticating host.

 "Chico : you can't come in unless you give the password...